 You can invite other players to come and play with you and join your squad.
 In the main menu you'll be able to select 'Invite to Squad'.
 In there you'll see a list of your friends and which ones are online.
-To invite them highlight their name and press the A button and select 'Invite'.
+To invite them highlight their name and press enter and select 'Invite'.
 If they accept your request they will be added to your squad.
-They can accept the invite no matter what they're doing, even if they're playing another game.
+You can only send an invite to someone who is playing Elite.

-If you are the first player to invite a friend into your squad then you are the squad leader and get to decide which playlist you'll go into.
+If you are the first player to invite a friend into your squad then you are the squad leader and get to decide which play list you'll go into.